DrDingleDucky/Auto-Clicker-GUI/README.md

 To set letters, symbols, and numbers to hotkeys, they will need an apostrophe around them.
 Examples: 'x', '7', and '='.

 Modifier and function Key assignments must begin with the word "Key".
 Examples: Key.f6, Key.shift, Key.shift_r, Key.ctrl_l, and Key.enter.

-This project is meant to show off the GUI, I don't know why you would use an auto clicker made in Python.